 [Neh 13:26] 26 Did not Solomon king of Israel sin on account of such women?
 Among the many nations there was no king like him, and he was beloved by his God, and God made him king over all Israel.
 Nevertheless, foreign women made even him to sin.

 Nehemiah’s statement is perhaps an understatement of how far Solomon fell.
-Solomon fell from the very top to the very bottom.
+Solomon fell from the absolute peaks to the dankest depths.
 Solomon achieved the pinnacle of his civilization in terms of riches, wealth, knowledge, and even holiness.
 Solomon’s prayer of consecration for the temple (2 Chronicles 6-7) ended with fire falling from heaven and the Temple being so holy that the priests could not enter it.
 Yet, a few decades hence, he would construct the idols that would destroy his own people, his own culture, and seal the diaspora of 10 of the tribes of Israel.
 Solomon’s 40 years simultaneously represent the apex of Israel’s civilization and its most corrupt state.
-The rest of Judah’s history was a seesaw between the highs and lows of Solomon until its destruction.
+The rest of Judah’s history was a rolling decline between the highs and lows of Solomon until its eventual destruction.

-From the lows of Ahaz’s Altar patterned after the might Assyrians to Hezekiah’s invitation to the Babylonians and Manasseh’s utter apostasy, the corruption of the civilization of Israel was seeded and thus it was eventually liquidated from the political scene, having not retained its savor and having covered its light source with the cheap lampshade of preference.
+From the lows of Ahaz’s altar, patterned after the mighty Assyrians, to Hezekiah’s invitation to the Babylonians and finally Manasseh’s utter apostasy, the seeds sown by Solomon in the civilization of Israel bore flowers and fruit, and thus it was eventually liquidated from the political scene, having not retained its savor and having covered its light source with the cheap lampshade of rebellion.
 A remnant would survive, however, and from that remnant the olive tree would be regrown.